DanielJBailey/FreeCodeCamp--Algorithm-Solutions/README.md

 ## 7. Truncate String
 Truncate a string (first argument) if it is longer than the given maximum string length (second argument).
 Return the truncated string with a ... ending.

+## 8. Finders Keepers
+Create a function that looks through an array (first argument) and returns the first element in the array that passes a truth test (second argument).
+If no element passes the test, return undefined.